Spr19CS210/PA-Drill-Section-Writeups/PA8-CrisprGUIout/README.md

 ## The Assignment

-In this assignment, you will build on the PA6-Crispr implemention to visually represent your ecosystem simulation.
+In this assignment, you will build on the PA6-Crispr implementation to visually represent your ecosystem simulation.

 For PA8, you will be graphically representing each animal in